ivoyager/ivoyager-changelogs/README.md

 * Renamed VoyagerCamera enum "VIEWPOINT_BUMPED_POINTING" to "VIEWPOINT_BUMPED".
 * Renamed widget "CameraRange" to "RangeLabel".
 * Moved some public vars from Main to Global (ivoyager_version, project_version, is_modded).
+* There was a directory name change from "gui_in_game" to "gui_game".
+This isn't technically API-breaking, but it may mess you up if you have hard-coded paths to the old directory and update ivoyager submodule.

 ### Bug fixes
 * Fixed var shadowing error.